TheAcharya/Airlift/README.md

 ## Column Types

-By default, Airlist will try to guess column types based on their content.
+By default, Airlift will try to guess column types based on their content.

 Some column types do not support assigning value to them because the database generates their content automatically.